caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 The heart of the package are the graphical objects (Widgets) plugged into the Qt designer.
 These widgets will be described in detail with their properties below.
 Many objects have been built and more are introduced as soon as they are needed.
-The Qt system allows in a very easy way to add continuously new objects or to modify these.
+The Qt system allows to continuously add or modify new objects very easily.

 Technically the package consists of three class libraries with the graphical objects, a class library used by the viewer or other